If you work more than 44 hours in a week in Ontario, you’re likely entitled to overtime pay — often called time and a half.

 Full exemption list: ESA Exemptions

-• You spend more than 50% of your time doing non-managerial tasks
+• Spend 50% or more of your time on non-managerial tasks

-Yes — an employer can refuse to allow overtime work.
-However, if you end up working overtime anyway, they are still legally obligated to pay you for those hours.
+But if you end up working overtime anyway, they are still legally required to pay you for those hours.

 This applies even if:

-• You weren’t authorized to work extra hours
+• You weren’t authorized in advance to work extra hours

-• The employer has a policy requiring approval for overtime
+• The employer has a policy requiring approval before overtime

-⚠️ Key point: While the employer can discipline you for not following company policy, they can’t withhold payment for overtime that was actually owed.
+⚠️ Key point: While an employer can discipline you for breaking company policy, they can’t withhold overtime pay that’s legally owed.

 Does Unpaid Overtime Count Toward Severance Pay?

-Yes.
-If you’re let go from your job, any unpaid overtime must be factored into your severance package.
+If you’re let go, unpaid overtime must be included in your severance package.

-How Far Back Can I Claim Overtime Pay in Ontario?
+How Far Back Can You Claim Overtime Pay?

 👉 Is overtime pay mandatory in Ontario?

-👉 Are salaried employees entitled to overtime pay in Ontario?
+👉 Do salaried employees get overtime pay in Ontario?

 👉 How is overtime calculated in Ontario?